 8. Using their team as Pawns for their own success

 Of all the bad bosses I’ve come across, the feature is the belief that their team is just there to facilitate their own progress.
-The mistakes are only wrong if they show up.
+Mistakes are only wrong if they show up.
 Tasks are only appreciated if they make the boss look better.
 Work quality and team morale are largely irrelevant.
 Good managers do the opposite.
-Bad boss characteristics ruin relationship, reputation, growth, culture, motivation.
-Good employees skip, whereas bad employees turn to disengaged residual.
+Bad boss characteristics ruin relationships, reputation, growth, culture, and motivation.
+Good employees skip, whereas bad employees turn to disengaged residuals.